sot176/BCRBench/docs/models/adding_new_models.md

 ```

-## 3. ⚙️ 3.
+## ⚙️ 3.
 Add Model Configuration
 Create a YAML configuration file for your model in:

  `config/models/your_model_name.yaml`

 **Purpose:**

-Store model-specific hyperparameters that are:
+Store model-specific hyperparameters that are:<br>
 - fixed by default
 - but configurable by users